IoriBranford/beeshooter/genesis/doc/POSTMORTEM.md

 # Honey Soldier MD Postmortem

+Decades ago, my parents bought me a Sega Genesis model 1.
+It was love at first sight with the fast and smooth arcade action of Sonic, Shinobi, Thunder Force, Alien Soldier and more.

-Last week I released my first Sega Genesis game, Honey Soldier MD.
+This June and July, I made Honey Soldier MD, my own Sega Genesis game.
 I want to document my development experience in the hope that it will be useful and inspiring to other developers.

 Readers with experience in C programming, vector math, trigonometry, and game development will get the most out of this article.

-## Background
+## Origins

-Decades ago, my parents bought me a Sega Genesis model 1, my first console.
-It was love at first sight with the fast and smooth arcade action of Sonic, Shinobi, Thunder Force, Alien Soldier and more.
-Meanwhile in 2006, Gens emulator developer Stephane Dallongeville released the tools that over time evolved into [SGDK](https://github.com/Stephane-D/SGDK), keeping the platform not only surviving but thriving, with even fully-fledged commercial titles like [Earthion](https://twitter.com/yuzokoshiro/status/1813937567743791326) still coming out to this day.
+In 2006, Gens emulator developer Stephane Dallongeville released the tools that over time evolved into [SGDK](https://github.com/Stephane-D/SGDK).
+Since then, the Genesis platform has not only survived but thrived, with even fully-fledged commercial titles like [Earthion](https://twitter.com/yuzokoshiro/status/1813937567743791326) still coming out to this day.

 In 2022 I made [Honey Soldier](https://www.ioribranford.com/honeysoldier) for the [Gunner Parade game jam](https://itch.io/jam/gunner-parade-22).
-As usual, the presentation was loosely inspired by 90's console games without regard for their actual hardware limitations.
+It targeted modern PC and mobile platforms, but the presentation was loosely inspired by 90's console games, without regard for their actual hardware limitations.
 Still, I had been Genesis-curious for some time, and two years later, I happened to notice SGDK was in version 2.00.
 As I looked over the many features and conveniences it offered, the idea of porting Honey Soldier began to form.

 ## Why